Serving Sounds

 About Working Boys Club

-The Working Boys Club was founded in 2020 by Jason & Adam Dupree, identical twins from Poole.
-Both started in the trades: Adam as a car mechanic and Jason as an electrician.
-Noticing the lack of art made by and for the working class, they formed The Working Boys Club, blending their skills from the building site with those learnt in the rehearsal room.
+Working Boys Club was founded in 2020 by Jason & Adam Dupree.
+Both started in the trades: Adam as car mechanic and Jason as an electrician.
+Noticing the lack of art made by and for the working class, they formed Working Boys Club, blending their skills from the building site with those learnt in the rehearsal room.
+Working Boys Club aims to create connections through playful interactive projects which are underscored by complex social and economic issues.

 Kate Wood and Bill Gee, Co-Artistic Directors, Inside Out Dorset